 It’s a sad fact that travelling is bad for the environment.
-However by making small, low effort changes to how and what we do when we travel, we can actually majorly counteract and minimise our negative impact on the planet.
+However by making small, low effort changes to how and what we do when we travel, we can attempt to counteract and minimise our negative impact on the planet.

-Ecosia has all the same features and search power as Google and in fact I actually prefer it (as when you go onto ‘maps’ for example, you can choose whether you go on Bing or Google Maps, giving you that little bit more choice).
+Ecosia has all the same features and search power as Google and in fact I actually prefer it.
+When you go onto ‘maps’ for example, you can choose whether you go on Bing or Google Maps, giving you that little bit more choice.

 It’s such a simple and brainless way to counteract carbon emissions.
 If there is just one thing you need to do today, it’s installing Ecosia on your PC or laptop!

 The LifeStraw Go is probably my favourite, most useful travel purchase of all time.
 I honestly don’t know how I coped for so many years without it!

 The LifeStraw is a patented micro-filtration system that kills 99.9% of bacteria, meaning you can drink literally any quality of water (so long as it isn’t saltwater).
 Yup – even toilet water if you so desired…